 Can I continue to apply for my statutory funding i.e. Maintenance and Tuition Fee loans for the next academic year?

 I am an undergraduate Care Leaver/Estranged/Refugee or Young Adult Carer student.
 Will I still receive my bursary & additional support from Student Services?

-Yes, Ben and Joanna from the Student Retention & Success Team continue to offer advice & support via email, telephone and video call.
+Yes, Ben and Joanna from the Student Retention & Success Team continue to offer advice & support via email, telephone, video call (MS Teams) and in person.
 Eligible students will continue to receive their bursary.
-If you have any queries or concerns please email email@example.com and one of them will get in touch.
+If you have any queries, concerns, or would like to book an appointment please email email@example.com or call 01225 383838 (Helpdesk) and one of them will get in touch.

 I'm a Doctoral student and I am worried about my financial situation, can you help?